 Skip to main content

-Mark Ratner is one of the most influential chemists of his generation.
-He is most well known for introducing to the world the concept of using a molecule—a single molecule—as a component in an electrical circuit, and this idea has spurred more than 40 years of basic and applied research.
-He has also written two textbooks (Introduction to Quantum Mechanics in Chemistry [2001] and Quantum Mechanics in Chemistry [1993]), two books on nanotechnology for the masses (Nanotechnology: A Gentle Introduction to the Next Big Idea [2003] and Nanotechnology and Homeland Security [2004]), and has published nearly 1000 papers in the areas of magnetism, quantum interference, organic solar cells, non-linear optics, protein folding, and self-assembly.
+Mark Ratner was one of the most influential chemists of his generation.
+He was best known for introducing the concept of using a single molecule as a component in an electrical circuit, an idea that spurred more than 40 years of basic and applied research.
+He also authored two textbooks — Introduction to Quantum Mechanics in Chemistry (2001) and Quantum Mechanics in Chemistry (1993) — as well as two books on nanotechnology for general audiences: Nanotechnology: A Gentle Introduction to the Next Big Idea (2003) and Nanotechnology and Homeland Security (2004).
+Over the course of his career, he published nearly 1,000 papers in the areas of magnetism, quantum interference, organic solar cells, non-linear optics, protein folding, and self-assembly.

-In addition to being one of the preeminent chemists of his time, Professor Ratner is known for his interest and scholarship in a wide range of non-chemistry subjects.
-In honor of those interests and drive for knowledge this series annually hosts a scholar outside the field of chemistry to spend the day interacting with students and faculty, primarily in the science and engineering departments.
-The scholar is chosen by a committee of students as someone who they think will spark the imagination of a broad range of scientists by immersing the Department of Chemistry in a field to which it may not regularly be exposed.
+In addition to being one of the preeminent chemists of his time, Professor Ratner was known for his scholarship and interest in a wide range of subjects beyond chemistry.
+In honor of those interests and his drive for knowledge, the series annually hosted a scholar outside the field of chemistry to spend the day interacting with students and faculty, primarily within the science and engineering departments.
+The scholar was chosen by a committee of students as someone they believed would spark the imagination of a broad range of scientists by immersing the Department of Chemistry in a field to which it might not otherwise have been regularly exposed.

 Past Ratner Lecturers